sarathiringer/ml-audit-project/README.md

 * If you have time, make suggestions for improvements
 * Present to everyone at 12:00!

+## Structure of this directory
+The whole project can be run with `salary_audit_project.py`.
+Data and model is stored under their respective directories.
+To inspect the preprocessing of the data, check `preprocess.py`.
+To inspect the model training, check `train.py`.

 ## Tips
 * To load the model artifact, run:
 `from tensorflow import keras